ccieblogger/netraven/docs/source_of_truth/containers/postgres_sot.md

 - Credentials have many tags through credential_tags (many-to-many)
 - Jobs have many log entries (one-to-many)

+## Schema Initialization

+The database schema is initialized through a hybrid approach:

+1. **SQL Initialization Scripts**:
+   - Basic PostgreSQL setup (extensions, schema creation)
+   - Run automatically when the container starts

+2. **SQLAlchemy Models**:
+   - Define table structures, relationships, and constraints
+   - All models use a single Base class for consistency
+   - Tables are created by a dedicated initialization script

+3. **Initialization Process**:
+   - PostgreSQL container starts and runs SQL initialization script
+   - API container runs Python initialization script before startup
+   - Default data (e.g., tags) is created during initialization

+This approach ensures a consistent schema across all deployments while maintaining flexibility for development.

 ## Performance Characteristics

 The PostgreSQL container is configured for optimal performance in the NetRaven application context: